Eastern Orthodox theology: Scripture

-Eastern Orthodox Christianity is a strongly biblical church.
-A large portion of the Daily Office is made up of either direct portions of scripture (Psalms, lections) or allusions to scriptural passages or themes (hymnography such as that contained in the Octoechos, Triodion, Pentecostarion, etc.) The entire Psalter is read in the course of a week (twice during Great Lent).
-The entire New Testament (with the exception of the Book of Revelation) is read during the course of the year, and numerous passages are read from the Old Testament at Vespers and other services.

-The Gospel Book is considered to be an icon of Christ, and is placed in a position of honour on the Holy Table (altar).
-The Gospel Book is traditionally not covered in leather (the skin of a dead animal) because the Word of God is considered to be life-giving.
-Traditionally, the Gospel is covered in gold or cloth.
-Eastern Orthodox Christians are encouraged to read and study the Bible daily, especially making use of the writings of the Holy Fathers for guidance.

 Recent essays have been written by various contemporary Eastern Orthodox scholars which attempt to reconcile and react to both the creationist interpretation of Genesis 1-2 and the Darwinian theory of human evolution.

 God

 Trinity

 Eastern Orthodox Christians believe in a monotheistic conception of God (God is only one), which is both transcendent (wholly independent of, and removed from, the material universe) and immanent (involved in the material universe).
 In discussing God's relationship to his creation, Eastern Orthodox theology distinguishes between God's eternal essence, which is totally transcendent, and his uncreated energies, which is how he reaches humanity.
 The God who is transcendent and the God who touches mankind are one and the same.
 That is, these energies are not something that proceed from God or that God produces, but rather they are God himself: distinct, yet inseparable from God's inner being.